 Because escalation is a complicated phenomenon, any study of the topic requires a clear working definition.
-In 2008, the RAND Corporation released a study titled Dangerous Thresholds: Managing Escalation in the 21st Century; it defined escalation as "an increase in the "An increase in the intensity or scope of conflict that intensity or scope of crosses the threshold(s) considered conflict that crosses the significant by one or more of the threshold(s) considered participants."10 This definition is significant by one or more compelling for this report because of the participants" it subtly addresses concepts of perception, thresholds, and the different possible dimensionalities of escalation.
+In 2008, the RAND Corporation released a study titled Dangerous Thresholds: Managing

+Escalation in the 21st Century; it defined escalation as "an increase in the intensity or scope of conflict that crosses the threshold(s) considered significant by one or more of the participants."
+This definition is compelling for this report because it subtly addresses concepts of perception, thresholds, and the different possible dimensionalities of escalation.

 Teasing apart this definition's components yields the next set of valuable insights unpacked below.